 I caution you not to blame these periods for all your troubles…. because if you do, you will never try and fix things.
-You will only keep pointing the finger since there is a lot of growing and development going on.
+You will only keep pointing the finger since there is a lot of growth and development going on.

 2. Is your child going through a nap transition?

 There are many transitions in your baby’s life.
-And nap transitions are one of the super not so fun things that keep you on your toes.
+And nap transitions are one of the super not-so-fun things that keep you on your toes.
 The most sensitive transitions occur from 4-3 naps and 3-2 naps but of course, the 2-1 nap transition may mess things up as well.

 During transition times, you may see an early wake-up.
 And sometimes an early wakeup is part of the problem since it causes havoc on the napping day.
 (I know it’s always hard to know for sure)

-If you know that you’re going through a nap transition and you are seeing an earlier than normal wake-up, I expect the wakeup to bump out once you’re done transitioning.
+If you know that you’re going through a nap transition and you are seeing an earlier than normal wake-up, I expect the wake-up to bump out once you’re done transitioning.